 What You’ll Need:

 - The perfect spot.
-The hot chocolate bar can easily be arranged on any large surface where guests can gather around— the dining room, sideboard, kitchen breakfast bar, etc. Add a decorative tablecloth or placemats.
+The hot chocolate bar can easily be arranged on any large surface—the dining room, sideboard, kitchen breakfast bar, etc. Add a decorative tablecloth or placemats.

 - Drinkware.
 Clear glass mugs and punch cups best showcase the gourmet beverage inside, but you can use whatever you have handy for hot beverages.

 - Utensils.
 You’ll need spoons for serving, spoons for stirring, paper straws (optional), and festive napkins.